-Content curation.
-It’s the process of collecting a large amount of content relevant to your business and presenting the best posts for your audience in a meaningful way.
+Content curation is the process of searching for and collecting online content and presenting the best pieces in a structured and meaningful way.
 It doesn’t involve creating new content, but rather discovering and compiling existing content written by industry experts and sharing it with your online followers.

-Think of it like an art gallery, where several complementary pieces come together for enthusiasts to easily view in one gallery.
+Think of it like an art gallery, where many complementary and relevant pieces come together for enthusiasts to easily view all at once.

 How to Use Content Curation

-- Blog Posts.
-Weekly curated blog posts are easy to create and highly valuable for your readers.
+- Blog Posts: Weekly curated blog posts are easy to create and highly valuable for your readers.
 Simply include your favorite industry-specific articles from the previous week and publish it as a round-up post.
 Pro tip: Make sure the articles are timely in order to stay relevant with your audience.
 Think of it as a “Best Of” weekly or monthly blog.

 How to Collect and Organize Curated Content

 The process of collecting and organizing curated content can be overwhelming.
-If you have a never-ending list of bookmarked articles or countless emails with links to articles you never actually open (raises hand), we’ve got some free tactics that will make it much easier to save and manage your curated content:
+If you have a never-ending list of bookmarked articles or countless emails with links to articles you never actually open, we’ve got some free tactics that will make it much easier to save and manage your curated content:

-- Email Newsletters.
-While you can use email newsletters as a way to share your curated content, you can also use them as a way to find curated content.
-I’m sure you already subscribe to industry-specific brands and businesses, so use their emails as a daily reminder to curate content for your own newsletter.
-If you’re searching for more newsletters to subscribe to, try signing up for some of your favorite Twitter accounts or bloggers.
-Chances are they also send their content out in a daily or weekly email.
+- Email Newsletters: While you can use email newsletters to share your curated content, you can also use them as a way to find curated content.
+You may already subscribe to industry-specific brands and businesses, so use their emails as a daily reminder to curate content for your own newsletter.

-- Pocket.
-Pocket is the best way to get into the habit of collecting content.
-It’s a simple Google Chrome plug-in (and mobile app) that allows you to save all of your favorite articles in one place.
+- Pocket: To get into the habit of collecting content, use Pocket — a simple Google Chrome plug-in (and mobile app) that allows you to save all of your favorite articles in one place.
 You can also group articles with tags, and use the search functionality to easily find what you’re looking for.
 Pocket also integrates with over 500 apps (including Evernote) for cross-platform usage.
 Bonus Tip: @PocketHits tweets out the most-saved articles on the platform, a gold mine for Twitter users.